bushraqurban/LearnStream/README.md

 After running the application, visit `http://127.0.0.1:5000/` in your browser to view the app.

-## How It Works ⚙️
+## How It Works

 1.  **Input**: Users can select a course from a dropdown menu, which is dynamically populated with course names.
-2.  **Processing**: Once a course is selected, the app processes the request and uses the backend to find and recommend similar courses.
+2.  **Processing**: Once a course is selected, the website processes the request and uses the backend to find and recommend similar courses.
 3.  **Output**: The app displays recommended courses links along with details like ratings, institutions, and difficulty levels.

-## Folder Structure 📁
+## Folder Structure

 ```plaintext
 LearnStream/